-In this post we are going to learn the practical working of vacuum circuit breaker [VCB] in detail.
-Vacuum Circuit breaker is used in medium voltage Switchgear for performing switching operations.
-In Swichgear the VCB is controlled by Electromechanical or Numerical Relays.
+In this post, we are going to learn the practical working of a vacuum circuit breaker [VCB] in detail.
+A vacuum Circuit breaker is used in medium voltage Switchgear for performing switching operations.
+In Switchgear the VCB is controlled by Electromechanical or Numerical Relays.

-Before knowing about Vacuum Circuit breaker first of all, we will see what the circuit breaker is
+Before knowing about Vacuum Circuit breakers, first of all, we will see what the circuit breaker is

 They are named by the cooling or arc quenching media used in the device.
-When an equipment is disconnected from a power supply, the potential strength will be more.
+When equipment is disconnected from a power supply, the potential strength will be more.
 This will produce heat in between the surfaces and cause the media to ionize.
-This is spark.
-If the spark continues and it will be called as Arc.
+This is a spark.
+If the spark continues and it will be called an Arc.
 The heat energy will damage the device.

 To reduce the effect of heat generation, the area provided to the breaker will be increased.
-The time to separate the equipment from power supply will be minimized by using spring.
-However the arc can be controlled by cooling or using media which can withstand high potential strength.
+The time to separate the equipment from the power supply will be minimized by using a spring.
+However, the arc can be controlled by cooling or using media that can withstand high potential strength.

-Figure shows a cutaway view of a single pole vacuum interrupter.
-The vacuum bottle has a stationary contact firmly mounted on one end of the enclosure, and a moving contact, which travels a very short distance from open to close (1 inch or less), is sealed to the other end of the envelope with a flexible bellow.
+The figure shows a cutaway view of a single-pole vacuum interrupter.
+The vacuum bottle has a stationary contact firmly mounted on one end of the enclosure, and a moving contact, which travels a very short distance from the opening to close (1 inch or less), is sealed to the other end of the envelope with a flexible bellow.